Standards in Europe

 Corridors in outpatient areas

-These corridors are really busy and everything can happen during daytime.
+These corridors are really busy and everything can happen during the daytime.
 In comparison to the ward, patients don’t stay during the night but treatment, examination and communication happen.
 Often there is also a reception in this corridor and besides the patients, relatives often contribute to more sound sources.

 The patients don’t require acute treatment yet still they can feel very bad and therefore the sound environment will affect them highly.
 When you are sick you are vulnerable to sound and high sound levels and peaks will stress your system further.

-Staff working in an outpatient clinic are seeing a lot of different patients during the day and the constant traffic of people, treatment and examination can be very noisy if the corridor is not prioritized acoustically.
+Staff working in an outpatient clinic are seeing a lot of different patients during the day.
+And the constant traffic of people, treatment and examination can be very noisy if the corridor is not prioritized acoustically.

 You can rarely shield yourself because the next patient is already waiting for your attention.
-Also keep in mind that patients and relatives sometimes get not so good answers in these facilities which also adds an extra stressor to the system.
+Also, keep in mind that patients and relatives sometimes get not-so-good answers in these facilities which also adds an extra stressor to the system.

 BR20 – the Danish Building Regulation